twisted/twisted/docs/web/howto/web-in-60/session-store.rst

 With those conceptual dependencies out of the way, it's a very short step to actually getting persistent state into a Twisted Web application.
-Here's an example which implements a simple counter, re-using the definitions from the example above:
+Here's an example which implements a simple counter, reusing the definitions from the example above: